dankamongmen/notcurses/doc/man/man1/notcurses-view.1.md

 files: Select which files to render, and what order to render them in.

-Default margins are all 0, and thus the full screen will be rendered.
+Default margins are all 0 and default scaling is **stretch**.
+The full rendering area will thus be used.
 Using **-m**, margins can be supplied.
 Provide a single number to set all four margins to the same value, or four comma-delimited values for the top, right, bottom, and left margins respectively.
 Negative margins are illegal.

+Scaling mode **stretch** resizes the object to match the target rendering area exactly. **scale** resizes the object so that the longer edge of the rendering area is matched exactly, and the other edge is changed to maintain aspect ratio. **none** uses the original image size.

 # NOTES